Millennial Territory Orchestra

-Years later Harding and the band reunited, in a new collaborative framework resulting in “The Hard Way”, an album that skews decisively electronic, forthcoming in 2022.
+Years later Harding and the band reunited, in a new collaborative framework resulting in “The Hard Way”, an album that skews decisively electronic, released in May 2023.
 Wollesen plays both acoustic and electric drums as the band delves deep into Harding’s electronic beats and soundscapes, reinventing them in the process.
 Pianist/composer and MacArthur Fellow Vijay Iyer guests on “You Can Take a Myth,” sprinkling stark sustained treble tones and abstract harmonies on top of fat processed bass from Scherr as the composition unfolds.
 John Medeski (of Medeski Martin & Wood) underlays organ chords and blues phraseology to perfection on “Banacek” and works atmospheric magic with mellotron, counterposing Harding’s evocative balafon samples, on “Planeta.”

 In every methodological context, the Sexmob aesthetic remains uninhibited and true.
 For Thirsty Ear’s innovative Blue Series in 2006, the band recorded “Sexotica”, a reimagining of Martin Denny’s Exotica genre with extensive post-production work by Danny Blume and Chris Castagno (the studio team known as GoodandEvil).
 Also on Thirsty Ear is “Sex Mob Meets Medeski: Live in Willisau 2006”, featuring the organ master in an expansive romp through beloved Sexmob repertoire.
 In 2013 the core Sexmob quartet returned once again to the movies with “Cinema, Circus & Spaghetti (Sexmob Plays Fellini: The Music of Nino Rota)”, and in 2017 they issued “Cultural Capital”, the first Sexmob release consisting entirely of Bernstein originals.
 “Like the best movies,” said KNKX’s Abe Beeson of Cultural Capital, “there’s humor, intrigue, confusion, sorrow, passion, and the always present loose groove.”